TomJ-G/MachineLearning_and_DataScience/COD/Volume estimation/Readme.md

 # Volume estimation

-In this small project, we would like to see, if it's possible to estimate [unit cell](https://en.wikipedia.org/wiki/Unit_cell). volume with different types of information.
+In this small project, we would like to see, if it's possible to estimate [unit cell](https://en.wikipedia.org/wiki/Unit_cell). volume (UC volume) with different types of information.

 ## Why is this task not straightforward?
-Arrangement of atoms in unit cell depends on multiple factors: number of atoms, atom types, bonds between atoms, symmetry ect.
+The arrangement of atoms in a unit cell depends on multiple factors: number of atoms, atom types, bonds between atoms, symmetry, etc.
 It can even change for the same compound depending on temperature or pressure.
-I would like to know if it's enough to know chemical data (mass, formula ect), to derrive potential unit cell volume (and in the future projects, if I can predict unit cell geometry: lengths a, b, c and angles alpha, beta, gamma)
+I would like to know if it's enough to know chemical data (mass, formula etc), to derive potential unit cell volume (and in future projects, if I can predict unit cell geometry: lengths a, b, c and angles alpha, beta, gamma).
+I will use increasingly more information (i.e. additional features) to see how prediction accuracy changes.

-#### Here, we want to see to what extent volume can be predicted with increasing amount of information.

 ## 0) Setting up.
 For the following models, I'll be using around 10000 CIF files from two Journals: Acta Crystallographica C and Organometallics.
 There are several ways you can download data from COD.
-The most preffered is to use subversion or rsync (for mode details please check [COD webpage](https://wiki.crystallography.net/howtoobtaincod/)).
+The most preferred is to use subversion or rsync (for more details please check [COD webpage](https://wiki.crystallography.net/howtoobtaincod/)).
-First we need to explore our data.
-Let's load first file and check how to extract our data.
+First, we need to explore our data.
+Let's load the first file and check how to extract our data.
 I prepare the list of all CIF files with the following function:

 ```python
 def list_files(root_folder,ftype,Silent=True,deep=True):